Team-BHP > Technical Stuff

 I'm using a 2011 Activa 110 and it works fine other than the cold start issues but then that's an Activa trait and not really caused by the E10 or 20 fuel.
 Once it's running it runs fine

-Mortis is offline (1) Thanks
+Mortis is online now (1) Thanks

 Old 15th February 2024, 21:42 #125